 Janus North America is comprised of eight operating segments including Janus Core, Janus Door, Steel Door Depot, ASTA, NOKE, BETCO, DBCI, and ACT.
-Janus North America produces and provides various fabricated components such as commercial and self-storage doors, walls, hallway systems and building components used primarily by owners or builders of self-storage and commercial and industrial facilities and also offers installation services along with the products.
-Janus North America represented 92.2% and 91.8% of Janus's revenue for the three months ended April 2, 2022 and March 27, 2021, respectively.
+Janus North America produces and provides various fabricated components such as commercial and self-storage doors, walls, hallway systems and building components used primarily by owners or builders of self-storage facilities and also offers installation services along with the products.
 Janus North America represented 90.9% and 91.7% of Janus's revenue for the years ended January 1, 2022 and December 26, 2020, respectively.

-Janus International is comprised solely of one operating segment, JIEH.
+Janus International is comprised solely of one operating segment, Janus International Europe Holdings Ltd (UK).
 The Janus International segment produces and provides similar products and services as Janus North America but largely in Europe as well as Australia.
-Janus International does not sell into the commercial end markets.
-Janus International represented 7.8% and 8.2% of Janus's revenue for the three months ended April 2, 2022 and March 27, 2021, respectively.
 Janus International represented 9.1% and 8.3% of Janus's revenue for the years ended January 1, 2022 and December 26, 2020, respectively.